Contributor: Suzanne Riordan. Lesson ID: 13152

 The Outcome

-Although the Native warriors won the Battle of Little Bighorn, they did not necessarily win the rights back to live peacefully in the Black Hills.
+Although the Native warriors won the Battle of Little Bighorn, they did not necessarily win the right back to live peacefully in the Black Hills.

-Shortly after the battle, the group of 8,000 Plains Indians broke up in search of better hunting and resources.
+Shortly after the battle, 8,000 Plains Indians broke up, searching for better hunting and resources.
 Many returned to their reservations after celebrations in the valley.

-Eventually, the Sioux were made to give up their land to the U.S. Government in order to continue receiving supply rations to their reservations.
-To this day, the Sioux and other Plains Indians continue to fight for their right to the land.
+Eventually, the Sioux were made to give up their land to the U.S. Government to continue receiving supply rations to their reservations.
+The Sioux and other Plains Indians continue to fight for their right to the land.

 The Monument

 This is the only battlefield in the world where markers show where the U.S. soldiers fell, not where they're buried.
-They were buried there at first, but their bodies have since been moved to a cemetery nearby.
+They were buried there at first, but their bodies have since been moved to a nearby cemetery.

 The markers remain as a memorial to the battle.
-And they've been very helpful for historians to piece together what happened during the fight.
+And they've been accommodating for historians to piece together what happened during the fight.

 There's a monument in a fenced-off area called Last Stand Hill, where General Custer and his men made their last stand.

-There's also a monument to the Indian warriors that died:
+There's also a monument to the Indian warriors who died.

 Next, move on to the Got It? section, where you'll look at the story from some artists' points of view and write a journal entry as one of the combatants!